vnv-advisory-api/marketplace/README.md

 The **WooCommerce API with Extended Functionality** enables developers to interact with WooCommerce stores and access specific products with enhanced security using the `x-api-key` header.
 In this test environment, you can utilize the demo endpoint to retrieve sample data for a particular product (ID 829).

 ## Aim and Purpose

-The aim of this code is to provide developers with an automated way to access live volumes of certified carbon credits.
-By following four simple steps, developers can seamlessly integrate with our platform and participate in carbon credit transactions.
+The aim of this code is to provide developers with an automated way to access live volumes of certified carbon credits from project developer [VNV Advisory based in Bangalore, India](https://www.vnvadvisory.com).
+VNV Advisory is a project developer with over 15 years of experience committed to environmental sustainability and social impact.
+We are not just another commodity trader or fancy retailer with beautiful stories; instead, we take pride in being the real deal.
+Our approach revolves around brokering credits on behalf of the 150 (!) certified projects we develop in collaboration with our dedicated social partners on the ground.

+Through our platform and API, we enable developers to seamlessly participate in carbon credit transactions, promoting sustainable practices and making a meaningful impact on the planet.

 1. **Request Private Keys:**
    To get started, you'll need private keys that can be requested [here](https://market.vnvadvisory.com/request-info/).
 These private keys are crucial for authentication and secure access to the marketplace.